ANT 102 | INTRODUCTION TO CULTURAL ANTHROPOLOGY | 4 quarter hours

 (Undergraduate)

-This course introduces students to the basic field and laboratory methods used in archaeological research through hands on experience.
-Students will receive intensive field training in archaeological field methods including excavation, survey, mapping, record keeping, and illustration.
-The course introduces basic laboratory techniques such as artifact processing, identification, and curation.
-The methodological training will be integrated through emphases on the place of data collection in the archaeological research process, and the relationship between archaeological data and questions of historical and anthropological importance.
-This course will provide students with the essential basic field training in archaeology required for both applied work in cultural resource management and continued graduate education in archaeology.
+This course introduces students to archaeological field and laboratory methods via participation in a field-school setting.
+Students are trained in field methods including excavation, survey, mapping, record keeping, and laboratory techniques.
+Emphasis is placed on data collection, and the relationship between archaeological data and key research questions.
+This course provides essential field training in archaeology required for both applied work in cultural resource management and continued graduate education in archaeology.

 ANT 290 | SPECIAL TOPICS IN REGIONAL ETHNOLOGY | 4 quarter hours